SymfonyCasts/EasyAdminBundle/sfcasts/formatted-value.md

 ## Controlling the "Formatted Value"

 So let's back up.
-No matter which field type you use, when a field is ultimately printed onto the page, what's printed is something called the "formatted value".
+No matter which field type you use, when a field is ultimately printed onto the page, what's printed is something called the _formatted value_.
-For some fields - like text fields - that "formatted" value is just rendered by itself.
+For some fields - like text fields - that _formatted value_ is just rendered by itself.
 But for other fields, it's wrapped inside some markup.
 For example, if you dug into the template for the `AvatarField` - something we'll learn to do soon - you'd find that the formatted value is rendered as the `src` attribute of an